-We do a lot of day trips, whether it’s out to Lambertville, New Jersey, or upstate New York, or any of the small towns up on the Hudson, or … This past weekend, as silly as it sounds, we decided, “Oh, let’s go get the city bikes,” and we literally rode around the city all day.
+We make a lot of day trips, whether it’s out to Lambertville, New Jersey, or upstate New York, or any of the small towns up on the Hudson, or … This past weekend, as silly as it sounds, we decided, “Oh, let’s go get the city bikes,” and we rode around the city all day.

-Well, all evening, rather.
+Well, all evening, instead.
 We got the bikes around 6:00, and we rode until about midnight.
 Just rode and stopped, and grabbed an ice cream cone, and sat on a bench and BS’d for an hour, and got back on the bikes, rode some more.
 And just … We were complete tourists of New York City, even though we’ve been here our entire lives.
-Or for her, her entire adult life.
+Or for her, her whole adult life.

-Sounds like you just naturally took to acting.
+It sounds like you just naturally took to acting.
 Do you ever get nervous doing an interview, or maybe any stage work, or what advice might you have for people who do get nervous?

 Okay, so here’s the thing.
 The studio I used to train at, the big joke was, “Never use that word, ‘nervous.'”
 Never.
 You’re not allowed to use that word.
 It’s a biological function in your body, okay.
 It goes back to when you were being chased by tigers and living in caves.

 What happens is when your body is removed from its comfort zone, it goes into its fight, flight, or freeze.
 We’ve all heard this.
-What we don’t hear is the butterflies that most people equate with stage fright or nerves about public speaking, is that fight or flight, physiological reaction to your new stimulus.
+What we don’t understand is the butterflies that most people equate with stage fright or nerves about public speaking, is that fight or flight, physiological reaction to your new stimulus.

-The butterfly feeling is actually endorphins being soaked into the lining of your stomach.
+The butterfly feeling is endorphins being soaked into the lining of your stomach.
 Okay?
 That’s what causes that feeling.
 So now that you’ve learned to identify what the feeling is, and that it’s a natural physiological function, you then can take it one step further.

 What does this do for you?
 You were not created … evolution did not happen to give us something that turns us into a frozen, sweaty mess.
-What it actually does, is it gives you about 40 minutes of superhuman everything.
+What it does, is it gives you about 40 minutes of superhuman everything.
 You have better sight.
 You have a more acute hearing, sense of smell, sense of taste.

 If you ever read … and I say this to everyone.
-As an Experiment, when the Vanity Fair comes out with their Oscar interviews, I want you to read all the nominee’s interviews.
+As an experiment, when the Vanity Fair comes out with their Oscar interviews, I want you to read all the nominee’s interviews.
 Then I want you to go and pick up an issue of that week’s Sports Illustrated, and I want you to read the interviews with the athletes of the week.